Dual Enrollment Biology Information and FAQs

 I would like to become a medical doctor a vet or maybe a scientist as a career someday.
 How does taking Biology I, II as a dual student help me to get ahead?

 In order to get into any medical or biological research field biology is required coursework as an undergraduate.
 As a dual student you will be getting a major "jump start" onto the path of those careers.
 You will be entering college with 10 college credit hours of biology and, especially if you become a UNO student, you can immediately enroll into upper level biology coursework since you have completed the prerequisites for those courses.
 In addition you can become involved in research as a dual student and can continue this research with a professor in our department as an undergraduate.
 Keep in mind that medical schools and graduate programs prefer students that have taken on research projects in a scientific field.
-It will also allow you to make solid contacts with professors, which can gain you valuable references to get into programs of your choice.
+It will also allow you to make solid contacts with professors, from which you will gain valuable references to get into programs of your choice.
 Please click on this link ( http://media.pearsoncmg.com/pcp/pcp_84400_uno_bio/index.html ) to view 10 minute interviews with some of our professor/scientists here in the biology department.